Call for Papers — Open Sessions

 Document Delivery and Resource Sharing Section

-The Document Delivery and Resource Sharing Section is organizing an Open Session during the 2017 WLIC in Wroclaw, Poland.
+The Document Delivery and Resource Sharing Section is organizing an Open Session during the 2018 WLIC in Kuala Lumpur Malaysia.
 We invite proposals for papers to be presented at a two hour program.
-Theme: LinkedUp: Connecting users and libraries around the world.

 - Resource sharing activities of all types, including: interlibrary loan, cooperative collection development, cooperative reference, direct borrowing, consortial programs, and shared licensing/purchasing of electronic resources

 - Research on user behaviors and expectation regarding resource sharing services.